BLCM/bl3mods/Apocalyptech/README.md

   Projected Shields or No Slam Artifacts mods, though this script was written after those two.
 Very much an oddity; I didn't even really have a use case for it when I wrote it.
+- `p2p_networker_element_fix.txt` - Adds a secondary element to the P2P
+  Networker, so that switching elements works with the gun as-is.

 ## Customization Tweaks